yewhenp/PureFPGA/assembler/ISA_DOCUMENTATION.md

 - If jump instruction is in even address in ROM, then assembler puts NOP after jump, becase instruction after jump is always executed
 - If 32-bit instruction is in odd address in ROM, then assembler puts NOP before it, because when half of 32bit instruction is loaded in core - that's undefined behaviour.
 - There is no (yet) hardware support of mutexes, so be carefull
+- ** Important note: make sure that you saved value of reg5 before using label!**

 ## Instructions